 Intestate distribution percentages

 You also need to remember that California is a community property state.
 This means that all of your and your spouse’s or domestic partner’s marital property belongs to each of you equally.
-Thus, should you die intestate leaving only a surviving spouse or domestic partner, (s)he will receive your entire estate.
+Thus, should you die intestate leaving only a surviving spouse or domestic partner, the surviving spouse or partner will receive your entire estate.

 Should you die intestate leaving a surviving spouse or domestic partner and one or more surviving children, your estate will be divided 50 percent to your surviving spouse or domestic partner and 50 percent to your surviving children in equal shares.